 Of course, these human foods aren’t the most ideal feed for goats, and you should think twice before trying it at your farm, but when your goats are well fed on quality hay, an occasional treat goes a long way to win over those stubborn and delightful personalities.

-Now, before you go, you may want to print out this PDF checklist of things that goat can and cannot eat.
+Now, before you go, you may want to print out this PDF checklist of things that goats can and cannot eat.

 And don’t forget to pin this article on your favorite Pinterest board!